 Both the Lonely Planet list and Mr. McWilliam’s post got me thinking…thinking about the members of the Irish gay community whom I’ve met in a social and professional capacity and their love of Kerry, putting it at the top of their favourite holiday places in Ireland.
 Perhaps it’s personal flattery.
 Perhaps, as one of the most popular tourist destinations in Ireland, it’s a statistical inevitability.
 But perhaps tolerance is a contributing factor to the Kingdom’s success?
 And if so, are our tourism chiefs recognising this?
 Do we even recognise this tolerance within ourselves?

 A Fáilte Ireland representative confirmed that it markets specific gay events such as Pride in mainstream media but doesn’t promote general Irish tourism in gay media.
 This is a pity on three fronts.
 Firstly, the world’s gay community remains, by and large, oblivious to Ireland’s qualities as a holiday destination.
 Secondly, Ireland loses out on the virtues that the LGBTI community can bring.
-Thirdly, as one of the most indebted nations on the planet, we can ill-afford to omit an invitation to a market which in the US has an estimated buying power of $830bn and in the UK an estimated £70-£81bn.
+Thirdly, as one of the most indebted nations on the planet, we can ill-afford to omit an invitation to a market which in the US, according to Witeck Communications, has an estimated buying power of $830bn.
+In the UK Stonewall estimates the buying power of the LGBT community to be £70-£81bn.

 Personal friends and acquaintances – gay and straight – are in favour of promoting Ireland amongst the gay community abroad, and those employed in the tourism industry have no objection to having a few pink pounds in their pocket after a hard day’s work.
 One might point to the lack of LGBTI venues outside the main cities as a disadvantage but this shortage hasn’t stopped the gay community from flocking to Kerry, a county with no gay venues.
 Clearly we’ve created a community based on diversity and inclusiveness.
 Carrauntoohil doesn’t discriminate on grounds of sexuality so neither does the rest of the parish.